The patio of Bigsbys Folly Craft Winery

 Denver Wineries & Tasting Rooms

 Beer fans already know that Denver is one of the nation’s microbrew capitals, but really savvy fans of fine beverages also know about its burgeoning wine industry.
+Although most of the state’s vineyards are on the Western Slope, many wineries operate in the Front Range to better accommodate their customers.
+In fact, you can visit more than a dozen wineries and tasting rooms to sample unique, award-winning vintages right in the Denver metro area.

 Bigsby's Folly Craft Winery

-The swankiness of the Roaring Twenties meets modern-industrial chic at Bigsby’s Folly Craft Winery, a tasting room and full-scale winery that's also located in RiNo.
-Come and sample red, white and rose wines — made from carefully sourced California, Oregon and Colorado grapes — and enjoy exquisite food pairings that will have you lingering in this stylish space for quite some time.
+The swankiness of the Roaring Twenties meets modern-industrial chic at Bigsby’s Folly Craft Winery, a tasting room and full-scale winery that's located in RiNo.
+Come and sample red, white and rosé wines — made from carefully sourced California, Oregon and Colorado grapes — and enjoy exquisite food pairings that will have you lingering in this stylish space for quite some time.
 This eco-friendly operation serves wine on tap by the glass (or growler, if you want to take some home) and re-purposes any wine bottles it uses into candles.
 Play winemaker for a day by signing up for one of Bigsby’s Folly’s private blending sessions.

 Balistreri Vineyards

+A vineyard in the middle of Denver?
+Heck yes.
+Balistreri is a true urban winery.
+What started as a flower farm in 1964 is now a grape-growing oasis in the middle of town, complete with a tasting room and gift shop.
+Since the Balistreri family first planted grapes in 1998, they've been making wines here in the Italian tradition.
 The award-winning wines at Balistreri Vineyards include Syrah, Merlot, Cabernet Sauvignon, Red Zinfandel, Port and Colorado cherry wines.
 Whites include Riesling, Viognier and Muscat.
-Wines are made from 98 percent Colorado grapes, including some grown on-site.
+Wines are made from 98% Colorado grapes, including some grown on-site.
 Balistreri does not add sulfites to its wines and does not filter them, making them a little hazy sometimes.
 But their numerous awards show taste more than makes up for clarity.
+All Balistreri wines are handcrafted a barrel at a time, and the grapes are fermented in their own yeast and aged in American oak barrels.

 Carboy Winery